 In similar fashion to the Navajo, the Apache did not become part of the Spanish system, and much of their homeland was never settled by the Spanish.
 This distant relationship, however, did not stop the Apache from learning to use the Spanish horse.
 The fact that the Apache held Spanish slaves, and that the Spanish held Apache slaves, also provided a source of contact between the two groups.
 Whereas both the Navajo and Apache adopted artifacts of Spanish culture, the things that they decided to focus on were very different.
 The Navajo began to use horses, but also became sheep herders.
 The Apache on the other hand, used horses as a source of food and for increased mobility.
 Moreover, the Navajo tended to interact with people who lived in pueblos and copied their agricultural techniques.
 For the most part, the Apache stayed apart and were far less interested in growing things.

 For the agriculturally-oriented tribes who lived near them, the Apache raids were a disaster.
 Furthermore, after the revolution from Spain, the Apache regularly raided Mexican settlements.

-Contacts between the Anglo Community and the Apache started in the 1880s, well before the northern border region became part of the United States.
+Contacts between the Anglo Community and the Apache started well before the northern border region became part of the United States.
 In the 1820s, American trappers began to work streams and rivers in Apache country.
 In 1826, twenty American trappers were killed by Apaches along the banks of the Gila River.
 Moreover, Apache warriors attacked Mexican settlements in Sonora and Chihuahua because the Mexican government failed to continue the Spanish practice of giving them rations.
 In response to these raids, the Mexican government offered bounties for Apache scalps, and some Anglos engaged in selling Apache scalps to the Mexican government.
 This brought about a great intensification of attacks by the Apache on both sides of the border.